k223kim/ct_classification/data_in_folder/README.md

   **Conclusion:**

   The task is too difficult as the nodule that affects the T_stage is too small compared to the entire 3D CT data.
 Therefore, validation accuracy was higher than training accuracy and when performing inferences, it was outputing the same result (shown above).

-## 2. Task 2
-Using TCIA dataset, its clinical dataset, and its nodule annotation data, predict the T_stage of the patient (Classification).